hippyau/jands-cardbus/README.md

 ## Important to note

+Not all Jands Card Busses are created equal.
+DO NOT directly connect an ESP-II card to a the Event 4 / Echelon series bus (the one I present here), it is a different pinout, but seems to be very similar operation.

 That there are different pinouts for some different Card Busses, depending on the series of console.
 See Issue below. https://github.com/hippyau/jands-cardbus/issues/1 Using the wrong pinout for the card you are working with will potentially damage the card!